Skip to main content

 Corcoran has a 4.2-star overall rating from approximately 377 reviews.
 LPT Realty has a 3.5-star overall rating from 70 reviews, though the Real Estate Agent role-specific rating is 4.6 stars.
 LPT’s smaller review sample reflects the company’s newer history compared to Corcoran’s established presence.

-The Broker Builder (BB) Plan typically delivers a better outcome for higher-volume agents.
-At 25 transactions and $250,000 GCI, the BB Plan results in approximately $10,213 in total brokerage costs – roughly 95.9% net retention.
+The Broker Builder (BB) Plan typically results in lower total brokerage costs for higher-volume agents.
+At 25 transactions and $250,000 GCI, the BB Plan results in approximately $10,213 in total brokerage costs (approximately 95.9% net retention).
 The Blueprint Plan results in approximately $21,443 in total brokerage costs at the same production level.
-Agents who close enough transactions to hit the $5,000 cap early in the year benefit the most from the BB structure.

 LPT Realty is not publicly traded but does offer stock awards to agents as part of its compensation and retention programs.
-Corcoran, operating as a franchise under Anywhere Real Estate, does not offer agents stock or equity participation in the franchise or its parent company.
-Compare All Brokerages: See how every major brokerage stacks up in our complete brokerage comparison guide.
+Corcoran, operating as a franchise within Compass International Holdings, does not offer agents stock or equity participation in the franchise or its parent company.

 Share This Post